 Whatever it is what got you deeper into the beautiful world of marine macroalgae, when you have some more species in your planted tank, or very fast growing macroalgae species you may want to have a look into adding some major or minor minerals in addition to your water changes to improve the growth of your macroalgae and to keep them healthy.

-They will not thrive well in an environment without or very little Nitrate and Phosphate, or where additives are used as a Nitrate and Phosphate remover as these are the key nutrients macroalgae need to grow and survive.
+Macroalgae will not thrive well in an environment without or very little Nitrate and Phosphate, or where Nitrate and Phosphate remover as used as they will take out the key nutrients macroalgae need to grow and thrive.